jsshargel/Active-Directory-Lab/README.md

 #

 - Let's explore some things now that the client is up and running.
-- Let's log into the domain contoller using the admin account.
+- Let's log into the domain controller using the admin account.
 - Once we are logged in, let's head over to the tools and open the DHCP.
 - If we go back to the scope we created and open “Address Leases,” we can see that there is a lease from the client VM that we just created!
 - This is where all the leases will appear when a client connects to the network.